The Meta Quest 3 has arrived, and it's significantly more powerful than the Meta Quest 2. However, it's also more expensive.

 Mixed reality is the biggest difference between the two headsets.
 The Quest 2 has essentially no mixed reality features — it’s a VR headset.
 There is black and white video passthrough, but it’s incredibly limited and mostly so the Quest 2 can tell where you are in a room.

-The Quest 3 though, looks set to take advantage of its full-color video passthrough.
+The Quest 3 though, takes advantage of its full-color video passthrough.
 The Quest 3’s camera array and depth sensor combine to accurately represent the space you’re in and the cameras have 10 times the pixels of the Quest 2’s black and white cameras.

-The good news is that it really does appear that Meta wants to keep the Quest 2 around as part of its product line of VR headsets.
-With the incoming price reduction to $299 and continued software updates to improve performance, getting a Quest 2 now won’t be a wasted investment.
-While Meta will one day set it aside for the Quest 3, it doesn’t seem like that day is any time soon.
+The good news is that it appears Meta wants to keep the Quest 2 around as part of its product line of VR headsets.
+With the price reduction to $299 and continued software updates to improve performance, getting a Quest 2 now won’t be a wasted investment.
+While Meta will one day set it aside for Quest 3, it doesn’t seem like that day is any time soon.